ShenyiQinxin/spring-note/JavaProgramming.md

 	counter++;
 }
 ```
-## 21Move Zeros To Front Of An Array
+## 25 Move Zeros To Front Of An Array
 ```java
 int counter = arr.length-1;
 for(int i=arr.length-1; i>=0; i--){